maikherbig/AIDeveloper/Tutorial Deploy to OpenCV dnn/README.md

 ## Test image preprocessing (test_image_preprocessing)
-Irrespective of the location of the object, the function aid_cv2_dnn.image_preprocessing needs to return an image of the desired target size witht the object in the middle.
+Irrespective of the location of the object, the function aid_cv2_dnn.image_preprocessing needs to return an image of the desired target size with the object in the middle.
-To allow for a visual inspection, a smiley is placed on aribtrary positions on a noisy background.
+To allow for a visual inspection, a smiley is placed on arbitrary positions on a noisy background.
 The following conditions need to be tested.

 Create grayscale (A) or RGB (B) images which reflect all possible phenotypes: